Tiny Tina's Wonderlands

-Tiny Tina's Wonderlands is an action role-playing first-person shooter video game developed by Gearbox Software and published by 2K.
+Tiny Tina's Wonderlands is a 2022 action role-playing first-person shooter video game developed by Gearbox Software and published by 2K.
 As a spin-off in the Borderlands series and a sequel to Tiny Tina's Assault on Dragon Keep, the game is set within the world of a fantasy-themed tabletop role-playing game.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S in March 2022.

 Gameplay

 Similar to its predecessors, the game is a first-person shooter with elements of an action role-playing game.
 The game can be played solo or with up to three other players in online or local split-screen multiplayer.
 The game is set within the world of a fantasy-themed tabletop role-playing game.
 The game features an overworld, which is used by the playable characters to traverse the various locations in the game.
 There are random combat encounters and quests that can only be completed in the overworld.

 Tiny Tina's Wonderlands builds upon the standards set by the Borderlands franchise that it originated from while also differing in several key aspects.
 In terms of the characters themselves, rather than playing as a specific vault hunter, with their own personality and voice lines, players instead play as a custom made character using the game's character creator system.
-The game features six different character classes, and for the first time in the series, players can mix and match these skills for their characters.
+The game features six (Blightcaller class from a DLC being the seventh) different character classes, and for the first time in the series, players can mix and match these skills for their characters.
 The playable avatars have stats that can be upgraded using "hero points".
 Players have a large arsenal of weapons and firearms at their disposal, and for the first time in the series, players can wield melee weapons.
 The game features the same procedurally generated loot system from the Borderlands series that is capable of generating numerous combinations of weapons and other gear.
 The game also features new types of gear for the players to use to improve their strength.
 Melee weapons have their own 5th weapon slot to encourage the player to fight up close.
 Grenades, which have been a franchise staple, have been replaced with a spell slot on a cooldown.
 Players can cast spells such as summoning meteors, or transforming enemies into sheep.
 Lastly in terms of new equipment are two ring slots, and an amulet slot to further increase the power of the character.

 After completing the main campaign, players will unlock an infinite dungeon mode known as Chaos Chamber.
 Each Chaos Chamber consists of six levels and includes two boss characters.
 The combination of enemies and bosses is randomly selected by the game.
 After completing each level, they will gain access to a portal which would grant the player additional perks or combat advantages, or "curses" that hinder their combat abilities.
 Boss characters will drop legendary weapons, and players can also spend crystals to unlock extra loots.